Crockpot Potato Soup

 There are some recipes that just hit the spot every single time.
 For me, this Crockpot Potato Soup is always a winner!
 The soup gets its creamy texture from Yukon gold potatoes and cheesy flavor from delicious sharp cheddar cheese.
 This soup has all the flavors that you’d find in a typical potato soup, but this lightened-up version is so much better for you.

 When the weather starts to get chilly, I turn to my plethora of healthy soup and stew recipes for inspiration.
-While I always love a heaping bowl of 15 Bean Soup, Slow Cooker Turkey Quinoa Chili, Crock Pot Hamburger Soup, or Shrimp Corn Chowder, this healthy slow cooker potato soup is truly something special.
+While I always love a heaping bowl of Potato Leek Soup, 15 Bean Soup, Slow Cooker Turkey Quinoa Chili, Crock Pot Hamburger Soup, or Shrimp Corn Chowder, this healthy slow cooker potato soup is truly something special.

 This recipe only takes 15 minutes to prep (!!), and then lets the crockpot do the cooking.
 It’s deeply rewarding to come home to it, like a warm and cozy soup welcome at the end of a long day.